D'Hoffryn: Literature

-D'Hoffryn returns in the Buffy Season Nine as a member of Illyria's magic council bent on protecting whatever remains of magic following the destruction of the Seed of Wonder last season.
+D'Hoffryn returns in Buffy the Vampire Slayer Season Nine as a member of Illyria's magic council bent on protecting whatever remains of magic following the destruction of the Seed of Wonder last season.

 D'Hoffryn returns in Season Ten as the season's Big Bad.
-He starts off working alongside the Scoobies to help facilitate the new rules of magic, but ends up double-crossing the other members of the magic council in favour of keeping the Slayer Handbook for himself to mould reality to his will.
-He also resurrects a duplicate of Anya, initially in the form of a ghost visible only to Xander, to convince her of Xander's deceit and ensure her loyalty to him.
-The Slayer Handbook's new laws of magic empower D'Hoffryn to annihilate the demon lords opposing Buffy, removing his rivals for conquest of the world, as well as the rest of the magic council.
-He is assisted by Jonathan Levinson, who was previously resurrected by Andrew Wells and the demon Sculptor but only temporarily due to Andrew's betrayal of the Sculptor, who was killed by Buffy.
-To ensure Jonathan's survival, D'Hoffryn turns him into a vengeance demon, before leading an attack on the Scooby Gang.
-However Anya betrays D'Hoffryn to save Xander, and is then killed by D'Hoffryn, at which point Jonathan and the other vengeance demons abandon him to be slain by Buffy.
+He starts working alongside the Scoobies to help facilitate the new rules of magic only to double-cross them in favour of keeping the Slayer Handbook for himself.
+Empowered by the Slayer Handbook, D'Hoffryn annihilates the demon lords opposing Buffy in addition to other members of the magic council, removing his rivals for the conquest of the world.
+He is assisted by the resurrected Anya and Jonathan Levinson which he transformed into a Vengeance demon before leading an attack on the Scooby Gang.
+However, Anya betrays D'Hoffryn to save Xander, and is then killed by D'Hoffryn, at which point Jonathan and the other vengeance demons abandon him to be slain by Buffy.